crcn/tandem-old/README.md

 - Cover _all_ UI cases of a web application.
 - To augment web development, not abstract it.
 This means that UI tools will always reflect HTML & CSS.
 - Reduce amount of tooling required to build a web application.
 Tandem should work out of the box, and without needing any configuration.
-- To integrate with developers' tools, languages, and frameworks.
+- To integrate with developer tools, languages, and frameworks.
 Paperclip will be supported for starters, but other languages such as Vue, and Angular may be supported in the future.
 - To reduce vendor lock-in.
 You shouldn't be stuck using Tandem.
 - To encourage developers & designers to work out of the same environment.